iosifache/scripts/README.md

-# scripts
+# Scripts 🦿

+## Description 🖼️

-Miscellaneous quick and dirty scripts
+This repository holds miscellaneous **quick and dirty scripts**.

+## Folders Structure 📁

+Each folder contains the following components:
+- Some scripts
+- Requirements
+- Documentation
+- Usage examples.